tetrateio/training/modules/install/app/README.md

 In addition to an application container, this output now has an `istio-init` container and an `istio-proxy` container.

 The `istio-init` container will set up the IP table rules in the pod’s network namespace to intercept incoming and outgoing connections and direct them to the `istio-proxy` container.
-The `istio-proxy` container is an Envoy binary wrapped with Pilot-Agent to manage its lifecycle.
+The `istio-proxy` container is an Envoy binary wrapped with `pilot-agent` to manage its lifecycle.

 If you want to use manual Istio sidecar injection, then you would always filter your Kubernetes deployment file through the `istioctl` utility, and deploy the resulting deployment specification.
 However, most users tend to take advantage of Istio’s automatic sidecar injection.